tyayers/appsheet-cloud-inspection-demo/docs/tutorial.md

 ```sh
 source ./1_env.sh
 ```

-The command has been inserted into your shell, press Enter to run the command.
+When the command has been inserted into your shell, press Enter to run the command.

 ---